cmendible/cmendible.github.io/content/posts/2021/2021-11-21-azure_cache_for_redis_failover.md

 Once failover start you should see the long running process disconnect.
 This means your applications must be able to recover from transient errors when working with the cache.

-After the failover is complete, check again which availability zone hosts the primary node:
+Once the failover is complete, check again which availability zone hosts the primary node:

 ``` powershell
 $redis_name=$(terraform output redis_name)